• Skip to main content

 We need to make a small interjection to present to you an alternative solution.
 As the name suggests, CrashPlan doesn’t help when the catastrophe already occurred.
 Rather, it will prevent a new one from ever happening to you.
 For just $10 per month, you get unlimited, automatic cloud backup, and a local, offline copy of your external hard drive.
 And that’s not all – you can encrypt your data with a 256-bit AES cipher.
 That way, you can restore your computer to the latest working order seconds after a ransomware attack, operating system crash, or even complete hardware failure.

-8. UnDeleteMyFiles Pro
+9. UnDeleteMyFiles Pro

 What if you could have a professional tool that won’t charge you to retrieve your files?
 We mentioned Recuva.
-But what if doesn’t get the job done?
+But what if it doesn’t get the job done?
 Well, this software is the alternative, and it even looks pretty similar.
 It supports storage drives, SD/CF cards, and removable drives such as USB drives and external HDDs.
 You can also search using a filter, and even recover your e-mails!
 Crazy, right?
 And even crazier is the fact that it is only 1.3 MB in size, thus majorly reducing the chance of overwriting old data.

-9. Active Undelete Data Recovery
+10. Active Undelete Data Recovery

 Active-Undelete

 The website looks a bit outdated in our opinion, but the software is updated regularly.
 It even has a long list of compatible operating systems, going as far back as Windows XP, and also works with Mac OS X and Linux.
 To Windows 7 users, the interface will look very familiar, as it looks similar to Windows Explorer.
-On top of these things, the DEMO or free version of the software only allows you to recover up to 64 KB which isn’t much.
+On top of these things, the DEMO or free version of the software only allows you to recover up to 64 KB, which isn’t much.

-10. iCare Data Recovery Software
+11. iCare Data Recovery Software

 Yes, we know, the website doesn’t instill confidence either, and honestly, it looks a bit dodgy and amateur.
 How is the software they make then be supposed to be effective?
 Well, our best guess is that two different groups of people were in charge.
 While the software itself isn’t a lot more advanced when it comes to aesthetics, it is functional and powerful.
 Besides internal memory, it also supports SD cards, and RAW drives, and allows you to recover up to 1 GB of data for free.